 To boost your child’s brain development, start by ensuring they get a balanced diet rich in nutrients essential for cognitive function.

-Make sure they’re getting enough sleep, as it’s vital for consolidating memories and learning new information.
-Finally, include regular physical activity in their routine, which has been shown to improve memory and cognitive flexibility.
+Ensure they get enough sleep, as it’s vital for consolidating memories and learning new information.
+Finally, regular physical activity should be included in their routine, which has been shown to improve memory and cognitive flexibility.

 Provide a Balanced Diet for Brain Power